telerik/ajax-docs/deployment/using-the-global-assembly-cache.md

 `gacutil /u Telerik.Web.UI, Version=2014.3.1209.45, Culture=neutral, PublicKeyToken=121fae165ba3d4`

-You can read more on the subject in the[How to Uninstall an Assembly from the GAC](http://msdn.microsoft.com/en-us/library/aa559881.aspx) MSDN article.
+You can read more on the subject in the [How to Uninstall an Assembly from the GAC](http://msdn.microsoft.com/en-us/library/aa559881.aspx) MSDN article.

 >tip If an assembly has been added to the GAC by an automated installer, to remove it from the GAC, you must first uninstall the program that added it.
 The Telerik UI for ASP.NET AJAX installer adds the Telerik.Web.UI.Design.dll assembly to the GAC.
 >